tathamoddie/nfwd/Web/Docs/Default.md

 * something you read on its own like a short book (separate sections, pages, chapters, etc though)
 * not something you'd use as a reference so much

-Vendor agnostic (eg, it’ll tell you about A records, not how to create them in the Windows DNS MMC span-in)
+Vendor agnostic (eg, we’ll tell you about A records, but not how to create them in the Windows DNS MMC span-in)

-Only enough implementation detail to explain how it works (eg, I wouldn't say anything about DNS generally running on UDP)
+Only enough implementation detail to explain how it works (eg, we wouldn't say anything about DNS generally running on UDP)

 ## Topics